-In true Italian style, owner Dario Sattui, a fourth generation Italian American, left nothing to chance when he began building his castle in 1994.
+In true Italian style, owner Dario Sattui, a fourth-generation Italian American left nothing to chance when he began building his castle in 1994.
 Sattui first thought only of replanting old vines on the land he had purchased over twenty years ago.
-Then, on a trip to France, he visited some ancient underground wine cellars and was determined to build his own cellars in Napa Valley, along with an authentic castle to showcase his Italian-style wines.
+Then, on a trip to France, he visited some ancient underground wine cellars and determined to build his own cellars in Napa Valley, and an authentic castle to showcase his Italian-style wines

-After years of research in Italy, he hired only the best architects and builders, artists who understood his vision and shared his passion for medieval architecture.
+After years of research in Italy, he hired the best architects and builders; artists who understood his vision and shared his passion for medieval architecture.
 Every brick, every nail, everything to do with building Castello di Amorosa had to be authentic to the 13th century.
-If the original material could not be found, then it would be recreated in the same way it was created in medieval times.
+If the original material could not be found then it would be recreated in the same way it was created in medieval times.

 Such attention to detail and insistence on perfection translated into some big numbers.
-The Castello took twelve years to build, at a cost of many millions of dollars.
+The Castello took twelve years to build at a cost of many millions of dollars.
 It’s over 121,000 square feet with over 107 rooms.
-More than 1,000,000 bricks were imported and over 8,000 tons of stone were poured to recreate this Tuscan masterpiece.
+More than 1,000,000 bricks were imported and over 8,000 tons of stone was poured to recreate this Tuscan masterpiece.

 But why was Mr. Sattui so hell-bent on building a castle in the vineyards?
 What could possess a man to gamble everything on reproducing a Tuscan castle in California?
 The answer is: there is no answer.
 It just is.
 He’s obsessed with makeovers.
 He’s restored a Victorian house in Napa Valley (where he currently lives), a monastery in Italy (which he rents to travelers), and has another project in the works.
 Based on the success of Castello di Amorosa, it seems he’s a professional gambler.

-I took the guided tour of Castello di Amorosa, which included a reserve wine tasting at the end.
+I took the guided tour of Castello di Amorosa, which included a reserve wine tasting.
 If you are interested in history, architecture, Italy, or, all of the above, I highly recommend the guided tour.